-- Instructions for Garmin MFDs - Instructions for Navico MFDs (Simrad, B&D, Lowrance)

-Raymarine: support on Raymarine MFDs is pending a Raymarine firmware update.
+- Instructions for Garmin MFDs - Instructions for Navico MFDs (Simrad, B&D, Lowrance) - Instructions for Raymarine Note support on Raymarine MFDs is pending a Raymarine firmware update.
 Subscribe to our blog (link at the bottom), or for direct customers, monitor our weekly e-mail, to be informed about that release.